Suggested Reading List

 Each of you is eager to begin your legal career.
 Here is a list of suggested books which will give you some practical advice on getting ready for law school and some insight into the legal profession and the workings of the legal system.
 This is not required reading and please do not feel that you need to read this entire list of suggested books.
-I think you will enjoy and benefit from those books that you do read, and some books even fall into the category of enjoyable fireside reading.
-Tier # 1 is recommended for all incoming students.
+I think you will enjoy and benefit from those books that you do read, and some books even fall into the category of enjoyable poolside reading.
+The titles below are divided into three categories: Tier # 1 is recommended for all incoming students.
 Tier # 2 is a middle range of titles for students who desire a bit more depth about selected legal topics.
 Tier # 3 is a list of titles that I recommend to you once you actually start law school and can relate better to the discussion.
 Whenever you choose to examine these books, they will be available now and anytime after you begin your law school career.

 We have multiple copies of every book on this list.
 You may check out any of the suggested books in one of two ways: (1) by visiting the Mabee Legal Information Center and identifying yourself as an admitted student; or (2) by making arrangements to have a book mailed to you.
 If you need to have a book sent by mail, please contact Melanie Nelson by email: firstname.lastname@example.org.
 If you have any questions regarding check-out procedures, please call our Circulation Desk at 918-631-2404.

 At the end of this reading list, I have also assembled a list of some of our favorite legal movies.

 TIER # 1 [Introductory / inspirational – recommended for all incoming students]

 Preparing for Law School

 Andrew J. McClurg, 1L of a Ride: A Well-Traveled Professor’s Roadmap to Success in the First Year of Law School (2009) [Highly recommended]